Hamburg: Creative industries

 A total of about 2,000 companies are located in Hamburg that are active in the music industry.
 With over 17,000 employees and a gross value added of around 640 million euros, this industry is one of the strongest in the city.
 The Interessengemeinschaft Hamburger Musikwirtschaft and the Clubkombinat represent the companies in the industry.
 The interests of Hamburg musicians* are represented, for example, by RockCity Hamburg e.V..

 Hamburg was one of the locations for the James Bond series film Tomorrow Never Dies.
 The Reeperbahn has been the location for many scenes, including the 1994 Beatles film Backbeat.
 The film A Most Wanted Man was set in and filmed in Hamburg.
-Hamburg was also shown in An American Tail where Fievel Mousekewitz and his family immigrate to America in the hopes to escape cats.
+Hamburg was also shown in An American Tail, where Fievel Mousekewitz and his family immigrate to America in the hopes to escape cats.

 Infrastructure

 Health systems

 Hamburg has 54 hospitals.
-The University Medical Center Hamburg-Eppendorf, with about 1,736 beds, houses a large medical school.
+The University Medical Centre Hamburg-Eppendorf, with about 1,736 beds, houses a large medical school.
 There are also smaller private hospitals.
 On 1 January 2011 there were about 12,507 hospital beds.
 The city had 5,663 physicians in private practice and 456 pharmacies in 2010.

 Transport

 Hamburg is a major transportation hub, connected to four Autobahnen (motorways) and the most important railway junction on the route to Scandinavia.

-Bridges and tunnels connect the northern and southern parts of the city, such as the old Elbe Tunnel (Alter Elbtunnel) or St. Pauli Elbtunnel (official name) which opened in 1911, now is major tourist sight, and the Elbe Tunnel (Elbtunnel) the crossing of a motorway.
+Bridges and tunnels connect the northern and southern parts of the city, such as the old Elbe Tunnel (Alter Elbtunnel) or St. Pauli Elbtunnel (official name), which opened in 1911, today a major tourist sight, and the Elbe Tunnel (Elbtunnel), the crossing of a motorway.

 Hamburg Airport is the oldest airport in Germany still in operation.
 There is also the smaller Hamburg Finkenwerder Airport, used only as a company airport for Airbus.
 Some airlines market Lübeck Airport in Lübeck as serving Hamburg.

-Hamburg's licence plate prefix was "HH" (Hansestadt Hamburg; English: Hanseatic City of Hamburg) between 1906 and 1945 and from 1956 onwards, rather than the single letter normally used for large cities since the federal registration reform in 1956, such as B for Berlin or M for Munich.
-"H" was Hamburg's prefix in the years between 1945 and 1947 (used by Hanover since 1956).
+Hamburg's licence plate prefix is "HH" (Hansestadt Hamburg; English: Hanseatic City of Hamburg), used between 1906 and 1945 and from 1956 onwards, rather than the single letter normally used for large cities since the federal registration reform in 1956, such as B for Berlin or M for Munich.
+"H" was Hamburg's prefix in the years between 1945 and 1947; it has used by Hanover since 1956.